apache/hawq-docs/admin/ambari-admin.md

 Ambari provides an easy interface to perform some of the most common HAWQ and PXF Administration Tasks.

+## Integrating YARN for Resource Management<a id="amb-yarn"></a>

+HAWQ supports integration with YARN for global resource management.
+In a YARN managed environment, HAWQ can request resources (containers) dynamically from YARN, and return resources when HAWQ’s workload is not heavy.

+See also [Integrating YARN with HAWQ](/20/resourcemgmt/YARNIntegration.html) for command-line instructions and additional details about using HAWQ with YARN.

+### When to Perform

+Follow this procedure if you have already installed YARN and HAWQ, but you are currently using the HAWQ Standalone mode (not YARN) for resource management.
+This procedure helps you configure YARN and HAWQ so that HAWQ uses YARN for resource management.
+This procedure assumes that you will use the default YARN queue for managing HAWQ.

+### Procedure
+1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
+2. Select **HAWQ** from the list of installed services.
+3. Select the **Configs** tab, then the **Settings** tab.
+4. Use the **Resource Manager** menu to change select the **YARN** option.
+5. Click **Save**.<br/><br/>HAWQ will use the default YARN queue, and Ambari automatically configures settings for `hawq_rm_yarn_address`, `hawq_rm_yarn_app_name`, and `hawq_rm_yarn_scheduler_address` in the `hawq-site.xml` file.<br/><br/>If YARN HA was enabled, Ambari also automatically configures the `yarn.resourcemanager.ha` and `yarn.resourcemanager.scheduler.ha` properties in `yarn-site.xml`.
+6. If you are using HDP 2.3, follow these additional instructions:
+    1. Select **YARN** from the list of installed services.
+    2. Select the **Configs** tab, then the **Advanced** tab.
+    3. Expand the **Advanced yarn-site** section.
+    4. Locate the `yarn.resourcemanager.system-metrics-publisher.enabled` property and change its value to `false`.
+    5. Click **Save**.
+6. (Optional.)
+When HAWQ is integrated with YARN and has no workload, HAWQ does not acquire any resources right away.
+HAWQ’s resource manager only requests resources from YARN when HAWQ receives its first query request.
+In order to guarantee optimal resource allocation for subsequent queries and to avoid frequent YARN resource negotiation, you can adjust `hawq_rm_min_resource_perseg` so HAWQ receives at least some number of YARN containers per segment regardless of the size of the initial query.
+The default value is 2, which means HAWQ’s resource manager acquires at least 2 YARN containers for each segment even if the first query’s resource request is small.<br/><br/>This configuration property cannot exceed the capacity of HAWQ’s YARN queue.
+For example, if HAWQ’s queue capacity in YARN is no more than 50% of the whole cluster, and each YARN node has a maximum of 64GB memory and 16 vcores, then `hawq_rm_min_resource_perseg` in HAWQ cannot be set to more than 8 since HAWQ’s resource manager acquires YARN containers by vcore.
+In the case above, the HAWQ resource manager acquires a YARN container quota of 4GB memory and 1 vcore.<br/><br/>To change this parameter, expand **Custom hawq-site** and click **Add Property ...** Then specify `hawq_rm_min_resource_perseg` as the key and enter the desired Value.
+Click **Add** to add the property definition.
+7. (Optional.)
+If the level of HAWQ’s workload is lowered, then HAWQ's resource manager may have some idle YARN resources.
+You can adjust `hawq_rm_resource_idle_timeout` to let the HAWQ resource manager return idle resources more quickly or more slowly.<br/><br/>For example, when HAWQ's resource manager has to reacquire resources, it can cause latency for query resource requests.
+To let HAWQ resource manager retain resources longer in anticipation of an upcoming workload, increase the value of `hawq_rm_resource_idle_timeout`.
+The default value of `hawq_rm_resource_idle_timeout` is 300 seconds.<br/><br/>To change this parameter, expand **Custom hawq-site** and click **Add Property ...** Then specify `hawq_rm_resource_idle_timeout` as the key and enter the desired Value.
+Click **Add** to add the property definition.
+8. Click **Save** to save your configuration changes.

+## Performing a HAWQ Service Check<a id="amb-service-check"></a>

+A HAWQ Service check uses the `hawq state` command to display the configuration and status of segment hosts in a HAWQ Cluster.
+It also performs tests to ensure that HAWQ can write to and read from tables, and to ensure that HAWQ can write to and read from HDFS external tables using PXF.

+### When to Perform
+* Execute this procedure immediately after any common maintenance operations, such as adding, activating, or removing a HAWQ Master Standby.
+* Execute this procedure as a first step in troubleshooting problems in accessing HDFS data.

+### Procedure
+1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
+2. Click **HAWQ** in the list of installed services.
+4. Select **Service Actions > Run Service Check**, then click **OK** to perform the service check.

+    Ambari displays the **HAWQ Service Check** task in the list of background operations.
+If any test fails, then Ambari displays a red error icon next to the task.
+5. Click the **HAWQ Service Check** task to view the actual log messages that are generated while performing the task.
+The log messages display the basic configuration and status of HAWQ segments, as well as the results of the HAWQ and PXF tests (if PXF is installed).

+6. Click **OK** to dismiss the log messages or list of background tasks.

+## Performing a Configuration Check<a id="amb-config-check"></a>

+A configuration check determines if operating system parameters on the HAWQ host machines match their recommended settings.
+You can also perform this procedure from the command line using the `hawq check` command.
+The `hawq check` command is run against all HAWQ hosts.

+### Procedure
+1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
+2. Click **HAWQ** in the list of installed services.
+3. (Optional) Perform this step if you want to view or modify the host configuration parameters that are evaluated during the HAWQ config check:
+   1. Select the **Configs** tab, then select the **Advanced** tab in the settings.
+   1. Expand **Advanced Hawq Check** to view or change the list of parameters that are checked with a `hawq check` command or with the Ambari HAWQ Config check.

+         **Note:** All parameter entries are stored in the `/usr/local/hawq/etc/hawq_check.cnf` file.
+Click the **Set Recommended** button if you want to restore the file to its original contents.
+4. Select **Service Actions > Run HAWQ Config Check**, then click **OK** to perform the configuration check.

+    Ambari displays the **Run HAWQ Config Check** task in the list of background operations.
+If any parameter does not meet the specification defined in `/usr/local/hawq/etc/hawq_check.cnf`, then Ambari displays a red error icon next to the task.
+5. Click the **Run HAWQ Config Check** task to view the actual log messages that are generated while performing the task.
+Address any configuration errors on the indicated host machines.

+6. Click **OK** to dismiss the log messages or list of background tasks.

 ## Performing a Rolling Restart<a id="amb-restart"></a>
 Ambari provides the ability to restart a HAWQ cluster by restarting one or more segments at a time until all segments (or all segments with stale configurations) restart.
 You can specify a delay between restarting segments, and Ambari can stop the process if a specified number of segments fail to restart.
 Performing a rolling restart in this manner can help ensure that some HAWQ segments are available to service client requests.